 An Original Thesis Statement

 During the rough draft of your thesis statement, it is quite normal that you formulate generic statements and arguments.
-However, it is advisable that along the process of your writing, you should keep on revising your thesis statement until it clearly reflects your original idea.
+However, you should keep on revising your thesis statement along your writing process until it clearly reflects your original idea.

 The above guidelines will surely help you along the way in formulating your thesis statement.
-We hope that by the end of reading this article, you have already figured what is a good thesis statement.
+We hope that you have already figured what a good thesis statement is by the end of reading this article.
 Remember to keep the above tips in mind, and then you are good to go!